phytec/python-phycam-margin-analysis/README.rst

 In the terminal, there is both a graphical and a percentage output of the scan.
 A decision is made whether the cable has passed the quality test:
-For this, a 4 x 2 rectangle of the map must be completely permissible(green = 1.0) and at least three lines of the map must have at least four completely permissible eye diagram areas(green = 1.0) lined up next to each other.
+For this, a 4 x 2 rectangle of the map must be completely permissible (green = 1.0) and at least three lines of the map must have at least four completely permissible eye diagram areas (green = 1.0) lined up next to each other.

-Also there is a summary of the run in the ma_lock_result.txt file.
+Additionally, there is a summary of the run in the ma_lock_result.txt file.

 LICENSE: